Sherex/coredns_rqlite/README.md

 Put `replace github.com/cloud66-oss/coredns_mysql => LOCAL_PATH_TO_THE_SOURCE_CODE` at the end of the `go.mod` file in CoreDNS code.

+If you're using Nix you can execute `nix develop` to enter an environment with the Go tools available.

 Pull requests and bug reports are welcome!